fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 #### Technical precedents/Optional starting points.
 *   Modern approaches to Learning Tech
     *   building on the idea of a teaching and learning ecosystem allowing one to aggregate tools and resources to create an optimal learning environment with rich authoring, scheduling, project, and collaboration capabilities
+    *   Exploring the possibilities of federated resource consumers and providers a la LTI2
-    *   Porting the ideas of school, class, project to home organization, issue area, project
+    *   Applying the ideas of school, class, project to home organization, issue area, project
 *   Existing CMS/CRM platforms
     *   Drupal / CiviCRM
     *   Progressively decoupled Drupal
-*   Drawing on models for federated IAM: SAML and OAuth
+*   Models for federated IAM: SAML and OAuth
 *   Current efforts to support grassroots
     *   https://github.com/november9/wecansavedemocracy
     *   Civi.workks https://civ.works/